Low Dose Naltrexone for Multiple Sclerosis

 The LDN for MS Research Fund raised $

-It has been awarded to the Univ.
+It has been given to the Univ.
 CA San Francisco MS Research Center.

 A crossover study to evaluated the effect of LDN on MS has been completed on 80 patients with MS, to be published Spring '08.
 Show your Dr this study!